 Our research methodology integrates historical and current economic, demographic and real estate factors which enables our Research Services department to develop comprehensive market forecast scenarios.

-CNBC Features Marcus & Millichap’s President and CEO Hessam Nadji.
+Yahoo!
+Finance Features Marcus & Millichap’s President and CEO Hessam Nadji.

 Evolving shopping behavior drives spending to record high.
 Sales growth for Black Friday and Cyber Monday neared 20 percent as consumers sustained robust spending patterns.
 Digital channels delivered strong growth during the four-day weekend, with online sales on Black Friday hitting a record-high $7.4 billion and Cyber Monday posting the largest online shopping day in the nation’s history with spending reaching $9.4 billion.
 Though internet sales captured headlines, retailers’ strengthening blend of physical and online… Read More

 Job creation soars in November.
 The U.S. economy added 266,000 positions in November, the largest monthly gain since January.
 The surge in hiring was lifted by the resolution of the General Motors-United Auto Workers Union strike, returning 41,000 auto workers to payrolls.
 However, even omitting these positions, an above-average 225,000 personnel were still added.
 The month’s robust hiring lowered the unemployment rate 10 basis points to 3.5 percent, matching the historical low.
 Healthcare hiring driving… Read More